OscarAzeem/Courses_Info/pl_sql_udemy_info.md

 * IF -condition- THEN -sentences- ELSE -else sentences - END IF;

 ## ELIF STATEMENT
-* IF -condition- THEN -sentences- ELSIF -condition- -sentences- ELSIF -condition- -sentences-  END IF;
+* IF -condition- THEN -sentences- ELSIF -condition- THEN -sentences- ELSIF -condition- THEN -sentences-  END IF;
 *

 ## Case expression != Case statement